OpadaAlzaiede/learn-deutsch/README.md

 ### Basic functionalities:
 1. Auth:

-You can register new account, login with existing one and logout from logged account.
+users can register new account, login with existing one and logout from logged account.

 2. Words:

 users can view all words and filter them using a bunch of useful filters.

 users can add new words, and the application will handle adding the translation to it with the help of Google translate api.